cisco-open/DeepVision/docs/cicd.md

 -	Resolve the error which cause build job to be failed
 -	After fix the error job will rerun and make sure application it out of errors/bug.

-Note: Entire CI/CD workflow Images attached below which includes CD step which is not automated yet for Ciscodeepvision.
+Note: Entire CI/CD workflow Images attached below which includes CD step which is not automated yet for DeepVision.